 And on a number of occasions, Uber has saved my skin.

-One icy winter evening in Buenos Aires, thanks to Uber, I was able to avoid the mad scramble of Argentines jostling in the rain for rush-hour taxis and wait instead in a warm lobby, tracking the progress of the black car-shaped icon representing Mauro’s Chevy on the screen of my phone and timing my dash out of the building to coincide with its at the curb.
+One icy winter evening in Buenos Aires, thanks to Uber, I was able to avoid the mad scramble of Argentines jostling in the rain for rush-hour taxis and wait instead in a warm lobby, tracking the progress of the black car-shaped icon representing Mauro’s Chevy on the screen of my phone and timing my dash out of the building to coincide with its arrival at the curb.

 On a layover in London, having missed the last train back to Heathrow from an outlying Underground station, it was an Uber car that whisked me to King’s Cross station, not only in record time, but for a fraction of the cost of a London black cab.